 Theology and religious studies graduates are well known as possessing a wide range of qualities which are highly valued by employers.
 Such qualities include the ability to understand the meaning of complex written documents, in addition to empathy and the ability to understand people and take on board others’ views.

-The assumption that all religious studies graduates go on to work as members of the clergy is an outdated stereotype.
-Instead, religious studies graduates find employment in a broad variety of professions such as teaching, law, finance, publishing, journalism, social work, and youth work.
+Pervious students have gone on to study and find employment in a broad variety of professions such as teaching, law, finance, publishing, journalism, social work, and youth work.